tj-turner/articles/README.md

 ## About

-Written by **TJ Turner** — .NET, Azure SQL, and AI tooling.
+Written by **Tim Turner** — .NET, Azure SQL, and AI tooling.
 Most of these pieces come out of real projects.

 - GitHub: [github.com/tj-turner](https://github.com/tj-turner)